devx00/GOContributions/README.md

 Endpoints
 ====
 # GET /
 Here you will find a super basic interface for querying the data.
-Its supor basic, and mainly for testing purposes.
+Its super basic, and mainly for testing purposes.

 # GET /<Organization Name\>